All Posts

 Teaching Tip: Before mixing, ensure each part sits clearly in its sonic space and register.

 I've produced several drum loops in different styles.
-This one is the first in my Extended Practice series — it's a full 30-minute version designed for longer jam sessions or focused practice.
+This one is the first in my Extended Practice series — a full 30-minute version designed for longer jam sessions or focused practice.
 Most of my loops range from 5 to 8 minutes, so this extended format gives you uninterrupted groove to really dig in.
 Try it out using any of the methods above!